FuturoDevJunior/portfolio/README.md

   <a href="#español">Español</a>
 </p>

-> ### 💡 "Empowering businesses through strategic technology consulting"
+> ### 💡 "Empowering businesses through strategic technology consulting with global reach"

 ## 🚀 Overview

-Premium consultancy platform with an elegant and intuitive interface, designed to connect businesses with customized technological solutions.
-Developed with a focus on user experience and exceptional performance.
+Premium consultancy platform with an elegant and intuitive interface, designed to connect businesses with customized technological solutions on a global scale.
+Developed with a focus on user experience, exceptional performance, and optimized for international reach with support for Portuguese, English, and Spanish.

 <details>
 <summary><b>📋 KEY FEATURES</b></summary>